vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ## Collecting and saving shipping details
 Shipping details are information about the receiver and her/his address.
 Based on that, we know where to send the order.

-To access shipping details, we can use property returned by `useShipping` called `shipping`.
+We can load shipping details by invoking `load` method.
+To access them, use property returned by `useShipping` called `shipping`.
 ```js{8,16}
 import { useShipping } from '{INTEGRATION}';
 import { onSSR } from '@vue-storefront/core';